Job Search Masterclass Finding and Evaluating Opportunities

 Is going back to an old company seen as falling behind in my career?

-What if my old co-workers think I didn't do well at my new job?
+What if my old co-workers think I failed at my new job?

-Is it actually simpler to get hired by an old company than to find a new one?
+Is it easier to get hired by a former employer than to find a new job?

 The Belief: You Are a Valuable Asset

-You are no longer just following fixed company rules; you are in charge of your own professional value.
-By going back to a former employer, you show that today's career is a flexible network, not a one-way road.
-You are not just repeating things—you are using your history to get more power and say.
-Stop seeing your quitting as a final end and start seeing it as a planned bridge to your next big job improvement.
+You are no longer just following fixed company rules.
+You are in charge of your own professional value.
+Returning to a former employer is proof that today's career is a flexible network, not a one-way road.
+You are not repeating the past.
+You are using your history to claim a stronger position.
+Your resignation was never a final ending.
+It was a planned bridge to a better version of your career.

 Claim Your Value Now